Shain-H/Shain-pull-request-demo/README.md

 # Shain-pull-request-demo

-my repo is the best repo
-i look forward to reading your pull requests
+my repo is the best repo  (Really?) i look forward to reading your pull requests
-tacos
+soft shell tacos are better